 * 4 Weeks to go

-If you are renting, make sure to notify your property manager and/or landlord that you will not continue to rent that property.
-Most likely you have signed in your rental agreement that you have to notify one month ahead for not renewing your lease.
-Please note that this varies per rental agreement.
+If you are renting, make sure to notify your property manager and/or landlord that you will not continue to rent the property.
+Most likely in your rental agreement that you would have a clause to notify one month ahead if you're not renewing your lease.
+Please note that this may vary per rental agreement.

-It is a good idea to now book your move in.
+It is a good idea to book your move in NOW.